About the LLQP Exam

 Special Accommodations

-Upon request, the Insurance Council will make reasonable accommodations in its exam process for examinees with documented disabilities or medical conditions that make the typical exam setting a challenge.
+Upon request, the Insurance Council will make reasonable accommodations in its exam process for examinees with protected characteristics, documented disabilities or medical conditions that make the typical exam setting a challenge.
+Potential accommodations include, but are not limited to: alterations in scheduling, exam format or presentation.
+Special exam sittings may be arranged depending on the nature of the request.

 Acceptable forms of Identification